 From Redundant to Rascal

-At a loss to say the least, shitting my pants, with a massive mortgage on my head and no income… I started to explore the idea of doing a gin myself, without all the greedy, sneaky bastards spoiling it.
+I was at a loss to say the least (ie shitting my pants with a massive mortgage on my head and no income).
+I started to explore the idea of doing a gin myself, without all the greedy, sneaky bastards spoiling it.
 I remember receiving a call from Carl Flopkins asking if I could sell his ‘theatrical’ themed range of gins.
-I try not judge others and be more concerned with what I’m doing, but it did sound pretty wank.
-I did think it funny that despite the collapse of GinFest supposedly hitting everyone hard, he was able to launch a 6 gin portfolio immediately after… I found irony in the theatrical avenue he’d chosen for the brand.
+I try not to get too distracted judging others / being negative etc and be more concerned with what I’m doing, but it did sound pretty wank.
+I did think it funny that despite the collapse of GinFest supposedly hitting ‘everyone’ so hard, he was able to launch a 6 gin portfolio immediately after… I also found irony in the theatrical theme he’d chosen for the brand.
 I politely declined the offer and got back to planning my thing.

-‘I was trying to create something as authentic, quality, fun, honest and unpretentious as possible’
+‘I was trying to create something high quality but also something as authentic, honest, fun and unpretentious as possible’

-The name Rascal popped in to my head and felt right – a bit cheeky and fun like Tinker was I suppose.
+The name Rascal popped in to my head, felt apt – a bit cheeky and fun like Tinker was I suppose.
 Flavour-wise I took inspiration from various cocktails where citrus and tropical flavours proved a pleasing combo – so I was going for a tropical gin.
 I then got in touch with the bottling plant Tinker used to see how feasible it was for me to make it happen.
-My first recipe that almost became the Original Rascal was actually passion fruit and gooseberry, but the logistics of that one looked a bit sketchy so I carried on experimenting then came across one that I thought had enough wow factor to justify entering a market already stacked with great gin.
+My first recipe that almost became the Original Rascal was actually passion fruit and gooseberry, but the logistics of that one looked a bit sketchy so I carried on experimenting… Finally one seemed to have some indisputable ‘wow factor’ that I needed to justify entering a market already stacked with great gin.

 Regarding the bottle – I was very keen to have a matte coated bottle with a screen-printed label, partly for aesthetic but also for the feel of it.
 I soon found out that this was an expensive process, and not very feasible for small quantities.
 I was very lucky to find an established local company that would accommodate my small numbers.
-I vividly remember the point I got the decorated bottle through, the whole thing started to feel real and not just a pipe dream.
+I vividly remember the point I got the decorated bottle through, the whole thing started to feel real!

 So Christmas 2018, I had a brand in theory, I had a tasty gin, I had a cool bottle… However, I’d also been effectively unemployed for about 6 months since the redundancy so my bank balance was approximately £0, at best.
-Just before maxing out a £15k credit card to go for it, I remember asking my dad something like ‘Is this a totally fucking mad idea?’
+Just before maxing out a £15k credit card to go for it, I remember asking my dad something like ‘Am I totally fucking mad?’